 Discrimination against LBGT+ people in Switzerland

+The 2021 referendum built on the progress that was made the year before.
 In February 2020, 63.1% of people voted on a referendum making discrimination on the basis of sexual orientation and identity illegal.
 This was a much higher percentage than officials were expecting.
 The passing of the anti-discrimination referendum was a huge victory for groups that fight for LGBT+ rights in Switzerland.

 It also shows that most people favor these rights throughout the country.
 Generally, the groups that voted no did so on the basis of religious rights and free speech.
 Essentially, the new law prohibits discrimination and hate speech based on sexual orientation in public.

 Although the General Equality Act does not explicitly mention gender identity, it does afford protection to everyone regardless of gender identity.
 Furthermore, any case brought up by a trans-identified person has never been denied.